Glenn Inwood

-Glenn Hema Inwood (born 1968) is a right-wing New Zealand public relations specialist and the founder of Omeka Public Relations.
-His duties with the Wellington-based Omeka include acting as the speaker for the Institute of Cetacean Research, the Japanese organisation that lobbies on behalf of the whaling industry.
-A Japanese Government audit in 2012 found Japan spent funds intended for reconstruction after the 2011 earthquake and tsunami on other projects including the whaling industry.
-He has been dubbed "Ginza Glenn" by anti-whaling activists.
-Glenn also operates Wellington based media company "Spin It Wide" which distributes press releases from Imperial Tobacco.
+Glenn Inwood is a New Zealand right-wing political operative and public relations advisor.
+Inwood was the founder of the now-defunct Wellington-based Omeka Public Relations company.
+His duties with Omeka included acting as the speaker for the Institute of Cetacean Research, a Japanese organisation that lobbies on behalf of the Japanese whaling industry.
+The controversial nature of his role led him to be dubbed "Ginza Glen" by anti-whaling activists.
+Inwood also operates Wellington based media company Spin It Wide which distributes press releases from Imperial Tobacco.
+In 2021 Inwood established the far-right pseudo-news outlet and political organising operation Resistance Kiwi, which operates on Twitter, Telegram, and previously, on a now-defunct website.
+Inwood is also the founder of Better Wellington a conspiracy-aligned rightwing political campaign group aimed at influencing local politics in Wellington.

-History
+Early life and journalism

-Glenn Hema Inwood is Māori by birth and was raised by a Pākehā family in New Zealand.
-He studied the Māori language and law at university and subsequently worked as a journalist.
+Born in 1968, Inwood is of Māori descent and affiliates with Ngāti Kahungunu and Ngāi Tūhoe iwi.
+Inwood was raised by a Pākehā family in New Zealand.
+He studied Māori language and law at university and subsequently worked as a journalist.
 Inwood has been a writer and editor for newspapers including Christchurch Star, The Press in Christchurch and the Evening Post in Wellington.
 He also produced Radio New Zealand's flagship programme Morning Report.
 Inwood joined the Te Ohu Kai Moana (the Treaty of Waitangi Fisheries Commission) as communications manager in 1999.

 In 2000 he won an award from the Public Relations Institute of New Zealand for "Stop The Wall", a campaign on behalf of Waterfront Watch, Wellington.